Caudebec-en-Caux: Geography

 Caudebec-en-Caux is located 27 mi W.N.W. of Rouen, on the right bank of the River Seine.
 The tidal bore in the estuary of the Seine which is known as the mascaret in French, but locally as the barre, used to be well seen at this point.
 The development of the industrial polder towards Harfleur has changed the geometry of the estuary so that mascaret now seems to be a phenomenon of the past.

 Since 1977 Caudebec has been served by the Pont de Brotonne, one of three bridges built across the Seine, downstream from Rouen since 1960, to replace the many ferries so making vehicular access between the Pays de Caux and the Autoroute A13 easier.

 History

 Caudebec is one of numerous places in Normandy having names which are clearly derived from a Scandinavian language.

-Caldebec Abt 1025 (like Caldbeck, Caldebeck 1060, Cumberland.) derives from the old Danish kaldr bekkr: cold stream, cold brook.
+Caldebec c.
+1025 (like Caldbeck, Caldebeck 1060, Cumberland) derives from the old Danish kaldr bekkr: cold stream or cold brook.

-In May 1592 during the French Wars of Religion Caudebec had been taken by Spanish and French Catholic League forces of Duke of Parma but was trapped by an army under Henry IV of France.
-Parma though wounded then made a miraculous escape avoiding complete defeat but died at Arras.
+In May 1592 during the French Wars of Religion Caudebec had been taken by the Spanish and French Catholic League forces of the Duke of Parma but the Duke was trapped by an army under Henry IV of France.
+Though wounded the Duke then made a miraculous escape avoiding complete defeat but died at Arras.